Quasinormal modes of nonlocal gravity black holes: A class of Black hole solutions in nonlocal gravity

 One can then solve Eq.~\eqref{eq:FE} for a static and spherically symmetric metric of the form

 In this context, we have recently proved that a class of BH solutions is found for \cite{DAgostino:2025wgl}

 Here, the first-order deviations from the Schwarzschild metric are measured by the small perturbative parameter $0<\alpha \ll 1$, while $k>1$ is a real constant \cite{DAgostino:2025wgl}\footnote{Following the approach of \cite{DAgostino:2025wgl}, in this work we express all physical quantities up to first-order in $\alpha$.}.
 It can be shown that the spacetime arising from Eqs.~\eqref{eq:BH_solA} and \eqref{eq:BH_solB} is free from essential singularities (except in $r=0$) beyond the event horizon and fulfills the asymptotic flatness condition (see \cite{DAgostino:2025wgl} for more details).
+In fact, the Ricci scalar reads